Amogh N P

 Rainwater Tank Sizer

 How big should your rainwater harvesting tank be?
-Enter roof area, roof type, household size, and city — get annual harvest, recommended tank size in litres, water-bill savings, and payback.
+Roof area, roof type, household size, city — get annual harvest, recommended tank size, water-bill savings, payback.

 Roof